eloj/radix-sorting/README.md

-A radix sort works by looking at some portion of a key, sorting all entries based on that portion, then taking another pass and look at the next portion, and so on until the whole of the keys, or as much as is necessary, has been processed.
+A radix sort works by looking at some portion of a key, sorting all entries based on that portion, then taking another pass and look at the next portion, and so on until the whole of the keys, or as much as is necessary, have been processed.

-Some texts describe this as looking at the individual digits of a base-10 integer key, separating each digit by taking the key modulo 10, and then dividing by 10 to get to the next digit.
-Each digit is then the _radix_, the portion of the key we're sorting on.
+Some texts describe this as looking at the individual digits of an integer key, which you can process digit-by-digit via a series of modulo (remainder) and division operations with the number 10, the base or [radix](https://en.wikipedia.org/wiki/Radix).

+In a computer we deal with bits, which means the base is inherently two, not ten.

+Because working with individual bits is in some sense "slow", we group multiple of them together into units that are either faster and/or more convenient to work with.
+One such grouping is into strings of eight bits, called octets or [bytes](https://en.wikipedia.org/wiki/Byte).

+An octet, `2^8` bits, can represent `256` different values.
+In other words, just as processing a base-10 number digit-by-digit is operating in radix-10, processing a binary number in chunks of eight bits means operating in radix-256.

+Since we're not going to do any math with the keys, it may help to conceptually consider them simply as _bit-strings_ instead of numbers.
+This gets rid of some baggage which isn't useful to the task at hand.

-In a computer we deal with bits.
-So instead of division and modulo, we use bit-shifts and bit-masking, and conceptually we consider the key as a bitstring, not a number _per se_.
+Because we're using a computer and operate on bits, instead of division and modulo operations, we use _bit-shifts_ and _bit-masking_.

-The _radix_ forms a column down through the keys to be sorted, were they written out one above the next in binary, or more conveniently, hexadecimal:
+Below is a table of random 32-bit keys written out in [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal), or base-16, which is a very convenient notation for the task at hand.
+In hexadecimal a group of four bits is represented with a symbol (digit) from 0-F, and consequently a group of eight bits is represented by two such symbols.

  | 32-bit key | A  | B  | C  | D  |
  | :--------- | -- | -- | -- | -- |